Better tomorrow starts now

 Christina only offers Telehealth services at this time.

-Jenn Kirschner, LSW
+Jenn Kirschner, LSW, PMH-C

 Jenn (she/her) received her Bachelors degree in Psychology from Liberty University and her Masters degree in Social Work from Temple University.
-As a Licensed Social Worker, Jenn has 15 years of experience in working with adults struggling with depression, anxiety, addiction, and mood disorders.
+As a Licensed Social Worker, Jenn has over 15 years of experience in working with adults struggling with depression, anxiety, addiction, and mood disorders.

 Jenn enjoys working with women going navigating life transitions and struggling with anxiety and/or depression.
 Jenn believes that self-parenting is a key component in living a healthy, balanced adult life.
 She connects with her clients through compassion and humor and uses her personal and professional experience to help each client find their inner strength and reach their individual goals.